azat-co/meanworks/slides/README.md

 # Node.js

 * Scalable, fast web platform
-* Mature (v4.1 as of Sep '15) and supports a lot of ES6 features
+* Mature (v5.3 as of Jan '16) and supports a lot of ES6 features
 * Allows for front-end code re-use on the server: lodash, underscore and vice versa

 ---